European-XFEL/imageProcessor/doc/source/introduction.rst

 Introduction
 ************

-The AutoCorrelator bound device is designed to provide an online determination of the pulse duration using a single-shot auto correlator [1]_.
+The AutoCorrelator device is designed to provide an online determination of the pulse duration using a single-shot auto correlator [1]_.